John Adamson (antiquary)

-John Adamson (1787–1855) was an antiquary and scholar of Portuguese from Newcastle upon Tyne, England.
+John Adamson (1787–1855) was a lawyer, antiquary and scholar of Portuguese from Newcastle upon Tyne, England.
 He was decorated by Queen Maria II of Portugal for his services to Portuguese literature.

 Early life

 Adamson, son of Lieutenant Cuthbert Adamson, R. N., and his second wife Mary, was born on 13 September 1787 at his father's house in Gateshead.
 He was educated at Newcastle Grammar School, and in 1803 went to Lisbon, to work in the office of his elder brother Blythman, a merchant in the city.
 He left Portugal for England in 1807, when a French invasion threatened.
 While there, he had studied the language and collected a few books, including the tragedy of Dona Ignez de Castro, which he translated and printed in 1808.

 Return to England

 On his return to England Adamson was articled to Thomas Davidson, a Newcastle solicitor and clerk of the peace for Northumberland, to whom Adamson later dedicated his Memoirs of Camoens.
 In 1810 he printed a small collection of sonnets, mostly translations from minor works of Camoens.
-The next year he was appointed under-sheriff of Newcastle, a post he retained until the passing of the Municipal Corporation Act in 1835.
+The next year he was appointed under-sheriff of Newcastle, a post he retained until the passing of the Municipal Corporations Act 1835.
 He became a member of the Literary and Philosophical Society of Newcastle about this time, and was one of its secretaries from 1825 to his death.
 He was one of the founders of the Antiquarian Society of Newcastle in 1813, and was appointed secretary with the Rev. J. Hodgson.
 With several other enthusiasts he also founded the Typographical Society of Newcastle, which published most of his works.